Track every metric

 - One instance where there is a large amount of active agents.

 Of course, this is a very simple example but I hope it gives you a better understanding of how you might go about implementing an anomaly detection system to assist agents and customer service teams, and the kind of outputs to expect.

 At EdgeTier, our approach in the WatchTower product uses a multivariate deep-learning regression network to analyse trends and correlations among every contact centre metric over historical time periods and uses this information to predict the expected activity within the contact centre at any given moment.

 From here, we perform a statistical comparison between the predicted and actual activity to determine if the contact centre is in an anomalous state, and if so, which metrics are driving the anomaly (e.g. a spike in incoming chats).

 The advantage of the WatchTower approach is that it is capable of understanding both how each contact centre metric evolves over time, and how they relate to each other.
 For example, WatchTower will understand that a decrease in the number of incoming chats will typically result in a corresponding decrease in the number of chats resolved and number of chats abandoned over time.

-If you are interested in learning more about our approach to contact centre anomaly detection and how it can help you, get in touch, and be sure to read about our WatchTower product for anomaly detection in contact centre data.
+If you are interested in adding a layer of anomaly detection to your contact centre to bolster your agent assist process or would like to learn more about our approach to contact centre anomaly detection and how it can help you, get in touch, and be sure to read about our WatchTower product for anomaly detection in contact centre data.